tprasadtp/go-githubapp/README.md

 Please check with GitHub API documentation on supported scopes.
 Requested permissions cannot permissions existing on the _installation_.

-### Limit Scope of Tokens to set of Repositories
+### Limit the Scope of Tokens to a set of Repositories

-[WithRepositories] can be used to limit scope of created access tokens to list of repositories specified.
-Repositories MUST belong to a single installation i.e MUST have a single owner.
+[WithRepositories] can be used to limit the scope of created access tokens to the list of repositories specified.
+Repositories MUST belong to a single installation i.e., MUST have a single owner.
 This accepts repositories in `{owner}/{repo}` format or just name of the repository.
 If only name is specified, then it **MUST** be used with [WithOwner] or [WithInstallationID].